Breaking News | Police Foil Criminal Operation, Recover AK-47 Rifle In Oyo

 “The suspect spotted the tactical team performing their routine intelligence checks from afar and immediately turned his Bajaj motorcycle to flee.

-READ ALSO: NDLEA raids eateries in Plateau, Enugu, recovers drugged cakes, cocaine “A cursory look into the content of the sack revealed it was an AK-47 riffle with breech number 353913,” Osifeso said.
+“A cursory look into the content of the sack revealed it was an AK-47 rifle with breech number 353913,” Osifeso said.

-The PPRO further said that comprehensive investigations was ongoing to not only to apprehend the suspect but to as well crack down his criminal network and supply chain.
+The PPRO further said that comprehensive investigations were ongoing not only to apprehend the suspect but to as well crack down on his criminal network and supply chain.

 Comments